hlfortunali/Zynq_RTEMS/README.md

 # Zynq_RTEMS
 RTEMS demo for zynq 7010

+This project is used to record the learning procedure of RTEMS os.

 ## Debug use Xilinx Vitis
 1. build the RTEMS app following the official guide, then you will get hello.exe(for example)